Biden picks Rhode Island governor for Commerce, Boston mayor for Labor: sources

 UNION FAVORITE

-Walsh, 53, currently in his second four-year term as mayor of Boston, has fought hard to “rebuild the middle class, build a more inclusive, resilient economy, and fight for workers in his hometown,” a source familiar with his choice said, adding that Walsh backed both a $15 minimum wage and paid family leave.
+Walsh, 53, now in his second four-year term as mayor of Boston, has focused on rebuilding the middle class while advocating for workers in his hometown, a source familiar with his choice said, adding that Walsh backed both a $15 minimum wage and paid family leave.

 Walsh, who served from 1997 to 2014 in the Massachusetts House of Representatives, was elected Boston mayor in 2013.
 He is a past president of the Laborers’ Union Local 223, which he joined at 21, and later headed the Boston Metropolitan District Building Trades Council.